 Can dual citizenship expire?

 Citizenship is a permanent status that stays with individuals for their lifetime, including the possibility of passing citizenship onto future generations, depending on which countries they hold citizenship.
-However, suppose you gain citizenship through a citizenship by investment program.
-In that case, you must abide by the program’s requirements in order to maintain citizenship status.
-In a country like Antigua and Barbuda, this can include a minimum stay requirement of five days within the first five years.
+However, if you gain citizenship through an investment program, you must abide by the program’s requirements to maintain citizenship status.
+For example, in Antigua and Barbuda, this can include a minimum stay requirement of five days within the first five years.

-Is the United Kingdom among the countries that allow dual citizenship?
+Does the United Kingdom or United States allow dual citizenship?

 Is it good to have two citizenships?

-In most cases, having two citizenships rather than just one is better, as a second citizenship could be a fallback plan in times of political distress or economic instability.
-However, second citizenship holders should be aware of obligations that may come with multiple citizenship, such as taxes and military service.
+In most cases, having two citizenships rather than just one is better, as dual citizenship could be a fallback plan in times of political distress or economic instability.
+However, dual holders should be aware of obligations that may come with multiple citizenship, such as taxes and military service.

 Which countries offer citizenship in three years?